3sannasia/Satellite-Signal-Sentry/README.md

 ## Teammates
 Akash Sannasi
 - I'm an undergraduate student at the University of Illinois Urbana-Champaign studying Computer Science + Economics.
 I've taken courses in database systems, applied machine learning, computer systems, and algorithms.
-I have previous internship experience in sensor data collection (GPS, RTSP cameras, microphones, etc.).
+I have previous internship experience in sensor data collection (GPS, RTSP cameras, microphones, etc.) and full-stack web applications using that data.
 My skills include being advanced at Python, C++, SQL, React, and Typescript.

 You can reach me at: <br/>
 Gmail: akashsan522@gmail.com <br/>